MarzSP/DevNotes/src/content/blog/lists.md

 The important part is how we store and manage data - this can have implications for your performance, memory use and code clarity.

-Java, for example, has several kinds of Lists.
+Java, for example, has several kinds of Lists. (oh and List is an interface!)
 Par example:
-- Arrays.
-Fixed length, memory efficient access
+- ~~Arrays.
+Fixed length, memory efficient access~~.
+Arrays are a datatype not List implementation, gotcha.
 - ArrayLists.
 Dynamic, resizable versions of arrays
 - LinkedLists.
 Great for inserting and deleting items in a list.
 - Immutable Lists.
 Have a predictable state = good for concurrency.